The Seafood Industry Climate Awards

 What are examples of good entries?

-We encourage applications from a wide range of efforts.
+We encourage submissions from a wide array of projects that demonstrate the potential for tangible, real-world impact.
 These can be from any of the following categories:

 • On the water